Whether using an Agency or leveraging online resources, this Nanny Guide provides tools to

 Chapter 1: Why You Need a Nanny

 Children are treasures whether you are a mom, dad, grandparent, guardian, nanny, or childcare provider.
 Adjusting to the 24-7 responsibility and never-ending commitments can be tough.
-There are a lot of pictures of beautiful babies but there aren’t many pictures of stressed-out moms and dads with spit-up in their hair and poo on their hands as they change a diaper at 2am.
-Honestly, many parents are stretched to their limit.
+There are a lot of pictures of beautiful babies but there aren’t many pictures of stressed-out moms and dads with spit-up in their hair and poo on their hands as they change a diaper at 2 am.
+Honestly, many parents are stretched to their limits.

 Let’s break down these hours into an average week:

 - Childcare = 30.2 hours.
 Caring for our children involves an ever-changing list of tasks that includes feeding, bathing, getting them ready for school, helping them through temper tantrums, playtime, getting them ready for bed, and holding them when they wake up from a bad dream.

 - Teaching and Coaching = 7.9 hours.
 Moms do a lot of teaching and coaching to help their children grow and develop.
 Moms teach younger children how to walk and talk.
 They teach toddlers the alphabet and help older children with homework.
 Additional activities include transportation to sports practice, after-school events, and community clubs such as the Scouts.
 Some moms volunteer to coach sports teams or help in the classroom.

 - Household Management = 45.9 hours.
 Running a household encompasses a lot of activities including laundry, cleaning, cooking, sewing, ironing, repairs, lawn care, and managing finances.

 - Errands = 10.7 hours.
 Moms also run a lot of errands including going to the grocery store, shopping for household goods, and buying clothes and shoes.